-Details should also be provided of monitoring conducted of fishing vessels when steaming away from the fishing grounds (this does not include towing vessels that are reported in Section 2).
+Complete the table below to provide details of methods used to monitor catching in the fishery.
+Details should also be provided of monitoring conducted of fishing vessels when steaming away from the fishing grounds (this does not include towing vessels that are reported in Section 1.1 of this Annex).

-Monitoring Methods Descript ion Daily log book Specify: i.
+Monitoring Methods Description Daily log Specify: book i.
 Whether this was mandatory.
-Completion daily log book is mandatory. ii.
-The level of detail recorded (shot by shot, daily aggregate etc):- The detailed information recorded in the log book is on a shot by shot basis. iii.
-What information on ERS is recorded in logbooks:-
+Completion of daily log book is mandatory. ii.
+The level of detail recorded (shot by shot, daily aggregate etc):- The detailed information recorded in the log book is on a shot-by-shot basis. iii.
+What information on ERS is recorded in logbooks:- Information on interactions with ERS, such as seabird mitigation measures, interaction with seabirds, sea turtles, whale and dolphin, and catches of sharks shall be recorded in logbooks for each trip. iv.
+Who are the logbooks submitted to^5 :- Information shall be submitted to Fisheries Agency of Taiwan. v.
+What is the timeframe and method 6 for submission:-